Universal Life Insurance

 Two other cautions when considering universal life insurance.
 First, even using a conservative interest rate may not be reflective of the actual policy.
 Let’s say you use 0% interest – can’t get much lower than that, can you?
 Well, as noted above, many universal life investments performed at -20%–40% in recent years, quite a bit below ‘0%’.
 Secondly in terms of investments options, most consumers will be better served by RRSP’s and TFSA’s than starting to invest inside a universal life insurance policy.

-– minimal to no investments.
-Treat your insurance policy as insurance, not an investment.
+- Minimal to no investments.
+Treat your insurance policy as insurance, no at investment.

 When purchasing life insurance it is very wise to seek out independent, unbiased advice from a life insurance broker who represents all of the life insurance companies in Canada.
 Feel free to reach out to us by email or phone at 1-877-344-4011 to speak with one of our licensed brokers and determine what product is best for you and your family.

 We have licensed advisors on staff ready to help you with any questions or quotes you need.